jlangr/ccode2/continuous-design.md

 for (let i = 0; i < words.length; i++) {
 ```

+The first `for` loop is likely a defect.

 We use functional pipelines not because they're newer and cooler, we do so because they replace detail with declaration:

 ```
 words.map(word => `"${word}"`).join(',')
 ```

+We also do so because it's a little bit harder to create dumb defects with them (like we did with the `for` loop).

-While we can add in-line functions to a pipeline:
+While it's reasonable to code short, potentially idiomatic in-line functions within a pipeline:

 ```
 const mostExpensiveHighlyRatedBookInEachCategory = (books) => {